guischu09/mexe-mexe/README.md

 go build cmd/client/main.go
 ./main
 ```

-**Note**: The client uses terminal-based UI and has not been tested on Windows.

 ## Architecture Flow
 ### 1. Connection & Lobby Phase
 ```
 Client → WebSocket → Server.HandleConnections()